ArupMathura/ArupMathura/README.md

 -->

 ## About Me 🚀
+- 🔭 I’m currently working on Spring Boot.

-- :man_student: I am a final year student of MCA (Master of computer Applications) at Haldia Institute of technology from INDIA.
+- :man_student: I had done MCA in 2022 at Haldia Institute of technology.

 - :technologist: I am passionate about web development, Machine Learning, Django Development and I enjoy learning new things.